How to Transfer KiwiSaver to Australian Super

 Request to make the switch

 Once you’ve checked that your funds on both sides of the Tasman facilitate balance transfers, you need to ask your KiwiSaver provider to make the transfer.
-Individual providers will have their own processes, but you’ll likely need to provide:
+Individual providers will have their own processes, but it’s likely that you’ll need to provide:

 • A request form to transfer your super